spryker/spryker-docs/docs/scos/dev/back-end-development/messages-and-errors/showing-messages-in-zed.md

     link: docs/scos/dev/back-end-development/messages-and-errors/handling-internal-server-messages.html
 ---

-This article describes how to show a message in the Zed GUI.
+This document describes how to show a message in the Zed GUI.

 In the controller you can use these shortcut methods to show a user message in the GUI.
 The messages will be translated later when they are rendered.